The Storybook Comes to Life in This Fairy Tale-like Park

-Housed at Centennial Park and Herrick District Library in Downtown Holland, the Holland Oz Project brings the story of The Wonderful Wizard of Oz to life in this Wizard of Oz garden.
+Housed at Centennial Park and Herrick District Library in Downtown Holland, the Holland Oz Project brings the story of The Wonderful Wizard of Oz to life in this small Wizard of Oz garden.

 Centennial Park once served as the marketplace for the town long ago.